-- 1. Ijam: Diacritic marks applied to basic letter forms to derive new (usually consonant) letters for extended Arabic alphabets are not separately encoded as combining marks.
+- 1. Ijam: Diacritical marks applied to basic letter forms to derive new (usually consonant) letters for extended Arabic alphabets are not separately encoded as combining marks.
 Instead, each letter plus ijam combination is encoded as a separate, atomic character.
 These letter plus ijam characters are never given decompositions in the standard.
 Ijam generally take the form of one-, two-, three- or four-dot markings above or below the basic letter skeleton, although other diacritic forms occur in extensions of the Arabic script in Central and South Asia and in Africa.
-In discussions of Arabic in Unicode, ijam are often also referred to as nukta, because of their functional similarity to the nukta diacritic marks which occur in many Indic scripts. - 2.
+In discussions of Arabic in Unicode, ijam are often also referred to as nukta, because of their functional similarity to the nukta diacritical marks which occur in many Indic scripts. - 2.
 Tashkil: Marks functioning to indicate vocalization of text, as well as other types of phonetic guides to correct pronunciation, are separately encoded as combining marks.
-These include several subtypes: harakat (short vowel marks), tanwin (postnasalized or long vowel marks), and shaddah (consonant gemination mark).
+These include several subtypes: harakat (short vowel marks), tanwin (postnasalized or long vowel marks), shaddah (consonant gemination mark), and sukun (to mark lack of a following vowel).
 A basic Arabic letter plus any of these types of marks is never encoded as a separate, precomposed character, but must always be represented as a sequence of letter plus combining mark.
 Additional marks invented to indicate non-Arabic vowels, used in extensions of the Arabic script, are also encoded as separate combining marks. - 3.
 Maddah: The maddah is a particular case of a harakat mark which has exceptional treatment in the standard.
-It occurs only above alef, and in that combination represents the sound /?aa/.
-For historical reasons, the precomposed combination U+0622 ARABIC LETTER ALEF WITH MADDA ABOVE is encoded, but the combining mark U+0653 ARABIC MADDAH ABOVE is also encoded.
-U+0622 is given a canonical decomposition to the sequence of alef followed by the combining maddah. - 4.
+In most modern languages using the Arabic script, it occurs only above alef, and in that combination represents the sound /?aa/.
+In Koranic Arabic, maddah occurs above waw or yeh to note vowel elongation.
+For this reason, and the shared use of maddah between Arabic and Syriac scripts, the precomposed combination U+0622 ARABIC LETTER ALEF WITH MADDA ABOVE is encoded, however the combining mark U+0653 ARABIC MADDAH ABOVE is also encoded.
+U+0622 is given a canonical decomposition to the sequence of alef followed by the combining maddah.
+Some historical non-Arabic orthographies have also used maddah as an ijam.
+U+0653 should be used to represent those texts. - 4.
 Hamza: The hamza may occur above or below other letters.
 Its treatment in the Unicode Standard is also exceptional and rather complex.
-The general principle is that when such a hamza is used to indicate an actual glottal stop in text, it should be represented with a separate combining mark, either U+0654 ARABIC HAMZA ABOVE OF U+0655 ARABIC HAMZA BELOW.
+The general principle is that when such a hamza is used to indicate an actual glottal stop (or the /je/sound used in Persian and Urdu for ezafe), it should be represented with a separate combining mark, either U+0654 ARABIC HAMZA ABOVE Or U+0655 ARABIC HAMZA BELOW.
 However, when the hamza mark is used as a diacritic to derive a separate letter as an extension of the Arabic script, then the basic letter skeleton plus the hamza mark is represented by a single, precomposed character.
 See "Combining Hamza Above" later in this section for discussion of the complications for particular characters.

-5. Annotation Marks: Koranic annotation marks are always encoded as separate combining marks.
+Annotation Marks: Koranic annotation marks are always encoded as separate combining marks.